Amed Rosario Player Props: Guardians vs. Twins

-After going 1-for-5 in his last game, Amed Rosario and the Cleveland Guardians take on the Minnesota Twins (who will hand the ball to Bailey Ober) at 7:10 PM ET on Friday.
+Amed Rosario -- with a slugging percentage of .146 in his past 10 games, including zero homers) -- will be in action for the Cleveland Guardians versus the Minnesota Twins, with Sonny Gray on the mound, on May 6 at 6:10 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Yankees.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Amed Rosario Game Info & Props vs. the Twins